Splitgate review: a raucous FPS that's much more than Halo meets Portal

 The laws of momentum that govern the puzzles of GlaDOS are also present.
 It isn't long before the heroic possibilities of such a device make themselves clear.
 You can do flanky stuff, sure, putting a portal behind your enemies and stepping through to shoot them in the bum.
 A panicked portal is also the perfect escape mechanism, pooping one right at your feet to Wile E Coyote out of trouble.
 But what about bwooping a portal just in front of your enemy's feet?
 With the other end opening into a big instakill pit?
 What about leaping into an enemy portal far below to fly out at hilarious speed and donk them in the spine with a novelty baseball bat?
 The biggest revelation when playing Splitgate is that, so long as you are using the portals as often as possible, you will perform many of these feats completely by accident.

-Turns out glowing holes in spacetime are the perfect compliment to a pure battle royale gunfight.
+Turns out glowing holes in spacetime are the perfect compliment to a pure battle rifle gunfight.
 But some purity still exists, with a few modes offering quicker deaths than others.
 In the familiar Swat mode, a single headshot can kill, leading to tense corners and a lot of portal-based second-guessing every time you hear a "vwwwip" behind you.
 The same goes for the trigger-wild menace of "Shotty-Snipers", where every gun feels instantly deadly so long as you judge correctly which of the two to use in any given encounter.
 Takedown and Showdown modes add even more stress to the mix, by chucking you into an elimination style, three-on-three contest of reflexes in clean, confined murderboxes.

 These two modes are my least favourite.
 They are high stakes.
 I feel like a letdown if I don't pull my weight, or die early.
 Plus the six maps ringfenced for Showdowns all have the same clinical art style, despite having different layouts, their generic names ranging from "Simulation Alpha" to "Simulation Foxtrot".
 It's hard to tell the difference between these small, shiny arenas, especially when starting out.
 When portals make every map a quantum warren of death, I really want a houseplant or a vending machine to remind me which part of the maze I'm dying in.